 Identified costs increases and savings 2024/25 £

-Further growth and pressures identified 299,000.00
+Further growth and pressures identified 326,000

 Increased service income -396,000

 Removal of post -45,000

 Service Delivery Changes -795,000

 Updated budget assumptions -226,000

-Funding Changes -103,000
+Funding Changes -131,000

--1,267,000.00
+-1,267,000

-- 6.3 The increase in funding received at the provisional settlement is needed in the proposed budget to fund additional pressures identified whilst finalising the proposed budget for 2024/25. - Is it important to note that the balanced draft budget position for 2024/25 incorporates the Service Delivery Changes Financial Sustainability Plan as approved in the December Full Council meeting.
+- 6.3 The increase in funding received through the Local Government Finance settlement is needed in the proposed budget to fund additional pressures identified whilst finalising the proposed budget for 2024/25. - 6.4 Is it important to note that the balanced draft budget position for 2024/25 incorporates the Service Delivery Changes Financial Sustainability Plan as approved in the December Full Council meeting.
 Delivering on these savings is imperative, if the plan is not delivered budget pressures will occur and use of reserves will be required in year.
 The Service Delivery Changes Financial Sustainability Plan is included at Appendix 3.
 Monitoring progress against the plan will be incorporated into the quarterly budget monitoring reports for 2024/25.
-The Senior Leadership Team are already taking actions to deliver the savings.

-- 6.5 A significant change since the December report is a reduction in the Housing Benefit pressure associated with homelessness.
+The Senior Leadership Team are already taking actions to deliver the savings. - 6.5 A significant change since the December report is a reduction in the Housing Benefit pressure associated with homelessness.
 The forecast reduction is due to alternative accommodation being identified reducing the placements to more expensive Bed and Breakfast accommodation.
 It is important to note this budget remains volatile and will be monitored closely in year. - In the main this reduction in the Housing Benefit budget has been used to create a new contingency budget of £130k.
 The purpose of a contingency budget is to help manage unexpected in year pressures, which may include future pressures on homelessness.
-Use of the Contingency budget will be approved by the Section 151 Officer and Chief Executive up to £25k, above £25k but less than £50k will be approved in consultation with the Chair of PFD and above £50k will be approved by PFD Committee.
+Use of the Contingency budget will be approved by the Section 151 Officer and Chief Executive up to £25k, above £25k but less than £50k will be approved in consultation with the Chair of PFD and above £50k will be approved by PFD Committee. - 6.7 Since the report to PFD on the 6th February 2024 an additional pressure of £28k has been identified in relation to the Lightbulb service, there are costs that cannot be capitalised and charged to the capital Disabled Facilities Grant, this includes the admin, monitoring and support work, these costs have only recently been confirmed by the partnership.
+This pressure has off set the additional funding received as identified in paragraph 5.2.